Back to Portfolio

 Net Margin 8.3% 5.0% 4.8% 15-20%

 Gross margins expanded dramatically in 2025 as the higher-margin power business scaled.
-The EBITDA margin trajectory is strong but net income is suppressed by interest expense ($28M), depreciation ($84M), and non-controlling interest (JV partner).
+EBITDA margin trajectory is strong but net income remains suppressed by interest expense (~$28M), depreciation ($84M), and non-controlling interest (JV partner share).

 ROE / ROIC Analysis

-• Target ROIC on deployed generation: 3-4 year payback implies 25-33% unlevered returns on individual turbine deployments
+• Target ROIC on deployed generation: 3-4 year payback implies 25-33% unlevered returns per turbine

 • Pro forma ROE (at $600M+ EBITDA): Would be 20%+ once growth phase concludes